Perhaps surprisingly candidates may overlook the importance of effective pre-interview planning.

 2. Find out the name and job title of the interviewer.

-Do some research to see if you can find out anything about him or her.
-Consider their motivation in order to seek areas of empathy and your selling proposition.
+Do some research to see if you can find out anything about them.
+Consider their motivations in order to seek areas of empathy and your selling proposition.
 Do you have contacts or a network in common?

-If you don’t have one call the interviewer or their PA, to check, and ask them to send one.
+If you don’t have one call or email the interviewer or their PA and ask them to send one.
 No potential employer would view this negatively!
-A good recruiter should be able to brief you on the role if you are applying via an executive search firm or agency and may be able to send you one.
+Alternatively, a good recruiter should be able to brief you on the role if you are applying via an executive search firm or agency and may be able to send you one.

 4. Research the company.

 There is no excuse for not being really well briefed here.
 Go through the relevant sections of their website in detail.
 Case studies can be very informative and allow you to think of comparable projects to reference in the meeting with your role and experience.
 In addition to their own website, look at LinkedIn and also make sure you are up to date with recent financial results, recent wins, senior hires etc. If you don’t know much about them it suggests a lack of interest and makes it much more difficult for you to identify what aspects of your skills and profile are most likely to strike a chord with the interviewer.
 Interviewers are prone to flattery like the rest of us and are invariably pleased that someone has taken the trouble to do some research.
 Or unimpressed if you haven’t!